Trait-dependent branching particle systems with competition and multiple offspring: The superprocess limit

-The motivation behind Assumption \ref{assum3} (iv) and (v) comes from the theory of superprocesses.
-More precisely, from the approximation of branching particle systems that lead to a measure-valued branching processes with local branching mechanism; see for example \cite[Section 4.4]{Dawson1991} or \cite[Proposition 4.3]{Li2011}.
+The motivation behind Assumption \ref{assum3} (iv) comes from the theory of superprocesses.
+More precisely, from the approximation of branching particle systems that leads to measure-valued branching processes with local branching mechanisms; see for example \cite[Section 4.4]{Dawson1991} or \cite[Proposition 4.3]{Li2011}.

-\begin{remark} A classical choice of the competition function in Assumption \ref{assum3} (i) is $c\equiv 1$ which corresponds to density dependence involving the total population size known as the ``mean field case'' or the ``logistic case''. \end{remark}
+\begin{remark} A classical choice for the competition function in Assumption \ref{assum3} (i) is $c\equiv 1$.
+This corresponds to density dependence involving the total population size known as the ``mean field case'' or the ``logistic case''. \end{remark}

 \begin{remark} Typically, the choice of the functions $b_{K}$ and $d_{K}$ will depend on the offspring distribution.
 We illustrate this with two examples: \begin{itemize} \item[(a)] {\bf Single offspring distribution.} The reproduction law satisfies